mongodb/docs-realm/source/includes/api-details/objectivec/manage-files/reduce-file-size-on-launch-description.rst

 - The size of the file on disk
 - How much free space the file contains

-For more information about the conditions to execute in the method, see:
+For more information about the conditions to execute in the method, see :ref:`ios-when-to-compact-a-realm`.
-:ref:`ios-when-to-compact-a-realm`.

 .. important:: Compacting may not occur